iooe/laravel-comments/readme.md

 #### Description
 Sometimes additional processing of content is necessary before transmission over API.

-For the comment preprocessing, you can use the config "preprocessor", in which you need to pass an anonymous function - a comment handler.
+For the comment preprocessing, you can use the config "preprocessor".

 #### Config:
 ```